- History of Macadamia Nuts

 Macadamia nuts do not appear to have any negative side effects for pregnant women and those with celiac disease.
 Even though they are naturally gluten-free, always check the label to make sure they weren’t exposed to gluten during processing.

 Wondering how you can get more macadamia in your diet?
 Give these keto-friendly recipes a try.

 Forget guilt and enjoy your chocolate already.
 These dark chocolate bombs offer a ton of nutrition: healthy fats, magnesium, iron, and protein.
 Plus, they taste great.

 Dry Roasted Macadamia Nuts

-The Big Fat Deal about Macadamia Nuts
+The Big Fat Deal

-As part of a healthy diet and lifestyle, macadamia nuts can help you lose weight, think at your highest level and help prevent everything from cardiovascular disease to cancer.
+It’s time to recognize macadamia nuts as the nutritional powerhouse they are.
+As part of a healthy diet and lifestyle, macadamia nuts can help you lose weight, think clearly, maintain strong bones, and stave off cardiovascular disease and cancer.

 Forget fatphobia and throw these sustainable nuts (which are really seeds) into your shopping cart.
 Sure, they might be a little pricey, but consider that a built-in incentive to keep your serving sizes in check.